JIllWesterfelhaus/Handlebars-Burger/README.md

 ## Build Status

-This app is currently incomplete.
+This app is complete.
+Here is a YouTube link to a demo of the completed app:   https://youtu.be/7Cp3B-I3ANU

 ## Credits

-I would like to thank the TV show "Bob's Burgers."
-I used names of various Burgers of the Day as seeds for mySQL.
+I would like to thank my tutor, Daniel Masters, for helping me finish this assignment.